Top 10 things to watch with the Sixers this season

 4. Load management

 The Sixers are making their goal clear from the jump and taking all the necessary precautions.
 They want Embiid and George healthy for the playoffs and won‘t apologize for any steps taken to ensure that.
-They‘ve slow played Embiid’s preseason and plan to sit George two weeks after he suffered a bone bruise against the Atlanta Hawks.
+They‘ve slow-played Embiid’s preseason and plan to sit George two weeks after he suffered a bone bruise against the Atlanta Hawks.
 The pair will not play back-to-back games, according to Daryl Morey, and they’ll be watched closely all season.

 3. Maxey’s maturation

 Maxey has grown every season.
-Starting out his rookie year as a guy at the end of the rotation, he has earned a starting spot, became an All-Star, won Most Improved Player, and signed a max contract in the three short years since.
+Starting out his rookie year as a guy at the end of the rotation, he has earned a starting spot, become an All-Star, won Most Improved Player, and signed a max contract in the three short years since.
 What‘s next?
 His postseason outburst against the Knicks could be a preview of what he’s capable of for a team with title hopes.

 » READ MORE: All-Star Tyrese Maxey says he’s been ‘blessed.’
 The Sixers could say the same thing.